 Nilotinib was not authorised anywhere worldwide for chronic myeloid leukaemia or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-Update: Nilotinib (Tasigna) is authorised in the European Union as of 19 November 2007 for the treatment of adult patients with newly diagnosed Philadelphia chromosome positive chronic myelogenous leukaemia (CML) in the chronic phase.
+Update: Nilotinib (Tasigna) has been authorised in the EU since <date> for the treatment of adult patients with newly diagnosed Philadelphia chromosome positive chronic myelogenous leukaemia (CML) in the chronic phase.